All Episodes

 And I started to say, come on, you've got to get out of this.

-You really don't believe that, you know, Russians uh helped win this election, and also that Russians had something to do with the Democrats losing a thousand legislative seats, whenever, you know, two years before whatever.
+And also that Russians had something to do with the Democrats losing a thousand legislative seats whenever, you know, two years before or whatever.

-And so that that inability, that childish inability to accept an election that was won legally and fairly began to become something ominous to me.
+And so that inability, that childish inability to accept an election that was won legally and fairly began to become something ominous to me.

 And it played itself out through 2017, and then it started to play itself out through 2018.

-And the final chapter of my book is about the summer of 2018, where everything I felt imploded for the left, and how were they going to get themselves back together?
+And the final chapter of my book is about the summer of 2018, where everything I felt imploded for the left.

-It's about kind of my progression from being someone who, okay, well, you know, the people spoke, they wanted Donald Trump uh uh to be president, and yet there was this faction of a lot of people I knew who just couldn't accept it and started to create narratives and fantasies about why he won and would were having meltdowns.
+And yet there was this faction of a lot of people I knew who just couldn't accept it and started to create narratives and fantasies about why he won and were having meltdowns.

 Not all of them.

-Okay, some of them accepted it, but it it it got to the point where I felt I had to write about it, and I was and I began talking about it on my podcast, the Brad Easton Ellis podcast on Patreon, and um and that's a lot uh and that's where a lot of white uh comes from from my podcast.
+Okay, some of them accepted it, but it got to the point where I felt I had to write about it and I began talking about it on my podcast, the Brett Easton Ellis podcast, on Patreon.

-And like usual, I go off of my own direction and I do my own thing, and and fair fairly early on I started developing sources that it was total BS.
+And like usual, I go off in my own direction and I do my own thing.

-You even talked about an incident involving the P tape with I didn't know there was supposed to be 14-year-old Russian prostitutes until I read your book, uh, but it didn't exist.
+I didn't know there was supposed to be 14-year-old Russian prostitutes until I read your book, but it didn't exist.

-It was pretty much everybody, and everybody was looking at me like I had lost my mind, but I have a pretty good track record uh being right, starting with Richard Jewell, Trayvon and Zimmerman, Ferguson, UVA, Duke LaCrosse, Baltimore, Maryland, vetting Obama, Trump can win.
+And everybody was looking at me like I had lost my mind, but I have a pretty good track record of being right, starting with Richard Jewell, Drayvon and Zimmerman, Ferguson, UVA, Duke LaCrosse, Baltimore, Maryland, vetting Obama.

 Well, you know, the same thing happened with this Russian hoax that began forming itself immediately after the election that my partner grabbed onto because he couldn't believe Trump won.

-And apropos of nothing, we just uh began talking on uh Facebook, and they both told me, uh apropos of neither one of them knowing each other, uh, when I asked them, what's going on with this Russian conspiracy theory?
+And they both told me, apropos of neither one of them knowing each other, when I asked them, what's going on with this Russian conspiracy theory, both of them, again, situated in D.C., told me it's utter BS.

 It's not true.